phoenixsite/fakepilot/README.md

 ## Installation
 [![PyPI version](https://badge.fury.io/py/fakepilot.svg)](https://pypi.org/project/fakepilot/)

 fakepilot is available on `pip`.
-You can install fakepilot from `pip` with
+You can install fakepilot from it with

 ```bash
 pip install fakepilot